rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 Now we are going to run Metaphlan2 on another sample "SRS015893".

-Note: If you have altered the settings off your virtualbox  to use more cores, than you can make this command faster by adding the following option (assuming you have two cores enabled) `-–nproc 2`:
+Note: If you have altered the settings off your virtualbox  to use more cores, than you can make this command faster by adding the following option (assuming you have two cores enabled) `--nproc 2`:

-    metaphlan2.py --mpa_pkl /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200.pkl --input_type fastq --bowtie2db /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200 --no_map -o SRS015893.txt fastq/SRS015893.fastq
+    metaphlan2.py --mpa_pkl /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200.pkl --input_type fastq --bowtie2db /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200 --no_map --nproc 2 -o SRS015893.txt fastq/SRS015893.fastq

 ### Metaphlan2 Output
 You can inspect the output of these two commands by using the ''less'' command (or your favourite editor):